Frequently Asked Questions

 I am out-of-network with most insurance companies.
 I can provide you with a statement at the end of the month, which you can use to get reimbursement from your insurance company.
 I choose to remain out-of-network for several reasons including your confidentiality.

 I recommend that you call your insurance company prior to our first session to review coverage for out-of-network providers.
-The procedure code for individual psychotherapy is 90834 (90791 for the initial session).
+The procedure (CPT) code for individual psychotherapy is 90834 (90791 for the initial session).
+For group therapy, the code is 90853.
 It may be helpful to ask:

 Will the information I share be kept confidential?